tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 ## Task 1: Scanner basics
 1.a: Start a new project and create a Main class with a main method.

 1.b: In the main method start by printing a message to the user: "Please type your name".

-1.c: create a Scanner object for reading the command line (remember to import the Scanner class from the util library: <code>import java.util.Scanner;) </code>
+1.c: Instantiate (create) a Scanner object for reading the command line (remember to import the Scanner class from the util library: <code>import java.util.Scanner;) </code>

 1.d: Declare a String variable, <code>name</code> and assign the content of the scanner to it.

-1.e: Print the value the user writes (print the <code>name</code> variable) 1.f: Print another message to the user: "Please type your age" 1.g: Declare another variable of type int, <code>age</code>
+1.e: Print the value the user writes (print the <code>name</code> variable)

+1.f: Print another message to the user: "Please type your age"

+1.g: Declare another variable of type int, <code>age</code>

-1.e: Print the value the user writes (print the <code>age</code> variable)
+1.h: Print the value the user writes (print the <code>age</code> variable)

+1.i: Declare a third variable of type int.
+To this variable, assign the calculated number of years until the user can retire.
+You may assume retirement starts at 67 years.
+Print the result

 ## Task 2: Finish the GuessANumber class